Namyit Island: Geography

+In 2022, news reports indicated that the Vietnamese government was engaged in dredging and landfill operations to expand the size of Namyit Island, Sand Cay, and Pearson Reef.
+The total area of the land reclaimed in this operations was estimated to be 170 hectares (420 acres).

 Namyit Island Light is a white round tower with red bands standing 23 m in height.

 Ecology

 Namyit Island has no source of fresh water, and its coral sand is not suitable for plants in general.
 The island is covered with small trees, bushes and grass and is inhabited by sea birds.
 The surrounding water is home to 492 species of plankton, 86 species of seaweed, two species of seagrass, 225 species of benthic organisms, 160 species of coral, 414 species of reef fish and two species of sea turtles.